semklim/Expressjs_Mongo_Api_example/README.md

-# Website example of Authentication and Registration API using JSON Web Tokens, nodemailer, Express.js and MongoDB
+# Website example of Authentication and Registration API using CORS, JSON Web Tokens, nodemailer, Express.js and MongoDB

 This README provides a comprehensive guide on how to set up and use the Authentication and Registration API using Express.js and MongoDB.
 This API allows you to handle user registration, activation, authentication, token refresh, retrieve users' information from the database, and manage email-based activation, as well as handle user logout.